 My name is Rob van Nigtevecht, Artisan Fountain Pen Designer and owner of PS Powerful Signature.
 Originally I come from the print and document solutions background.
-My wife is a Geordie who makes artwork also.
+My wife is a Geordie who also makes artwork, she does Jewellery, felt work, upholstery, shabby chic to name a few.
 We live close to Newcastle, home of the Geordies.
-They have a rich past in industrial development and their own cultural style which I started to appreciate a lot over the years.
+The Geordies have a rich past in industrial development and their own cultural style which I started to appreciate a lot over the years.
+You have to understand the Georgie language else you never understand their colourful humor!
 This is the place where the industrial revolution started fueled by the enormous amount of coal available.
-You have to understand their language else you never understand their colourful humor!
+The North East is really a fascinating area from an industrial and culture perspective beside having a very diverse landscape.

-Mining, the railways, the large and small industries have always fascinated me.
-The scientific instruments in the early years are beautiful, true master pieces, and in the UK there was a lot of it.
-I always loved fountain pens, watched and old machine for the shear beauty and elegance such as rose engines or Guilloché lath's which incredible complicated machines for engraving and shaping.
+I always loved fountain pens, watches and old machines for the shear beauty and elegance like the rose engines or Guilloché lathe's which are incredible complicated machines for engraving and shaping but also for penmaking.
 Some still exist and are worth a fortune.
-Even the latest English pound has still been use in the designing process, the CNC machines and laser engravings still cannot match that quality!
+Even the latest English pound has been created with this in the designing process, the CNC machines and laser engravings still cannot match that quality!

 One day I decided it is now or never to make things myself, for the joy of writing, scribbling and drawing with ink, which I do a lot with great pleasure.
 This gives a kind of peace which writing on a computer just cannot offer.

 Writing with pen and paper is good for the brain.
 On computers we write, correct, swap paragraphs etc but it does not help to 'think ahead'.
-Doing that with a pen on paper would lead to recreating the whole story again and again then finally to get a concise story.
-If you have ever seen those beautiful letters written in the 18th century or even only 70 years ago then you know that people invested a lot in writing skills and making concise letters!
+Doing that with a pen on paper would lead to recreating the whole story again and again to finally get a concise story.
+If you have ever seen those beautiful letters written in the 18th century, or even only 70 years ago, then you know that people invested a lot in writing skills and making concise letters!

-Schools should keep this in mind too, learning to write with pen on paper has a positive effect on think processes still not enough understood.
+Schools should keep this in mind too, learning to write with pen on paper has a positive effect on think processes still not well understood.

 To celebrate the humble pen and ink, which gives us more than we think, I started to make them myself and wondered if it is for me possible to make them from raw materials, without buying pen parts.
-This excepts the Nibs and converters, that is a far too complex industrial process.
+This except the Nibs and converters, that is a far too complex industrial process, it can be done but only at an enormous expense of time making.
+To make them fast enough you have to create machine parts, dies, create special cutters, understand how to work with rare earth metals (which are very dangerous if not done in a very controlled environment).

 Making them my way